IZIDesu/SVAP/README.md

 If you would like to explore or add new one just change the code as you would like!

 This project is in progression!

+# How it works
+Run the python file and chose what you want to do.